t-d-k/LibreCrypt/docs/description.md

 * Available in English, Spanish, German, Italian, French, Czech, Japanese, Croatian, Greek and Russian - with support for other language translations
 * Supports the modern recommended cypher algorithms such as AES, and XTS
 * Operates under MS Windows 2000/Vista/Windows 7 platforms
-* "Portable mode" included; DoxBox doesn't need to be installed before it can be used - making it ideal for carrying your data securely on USB drives!
+* "Portable mode" included; LibreCrypt doesn't need to be installed before it can be used - making it ideal for carrying your data securely on USB drives!
-* "Hidden" volumes may be concealed within other DoxBoxes, providing "plausible deniability"
+* "Hidden" volumes may be concealed within other containers, providing "plausible deniability"

 ### Technical details
 * Hash algorithms include: MD5, SHA-512, RIPEMD-320, Tiger and _many_ more
 * Cyphers include AES (256 bit), Twofish (256 bit), Blowfish (448 bit), Serpent (256 bit) and _many_ more
 * Cypher modes supported include XTS, LRW and CBC (including XTS-AES-128 and XTS-AES-256)
 * Security tokens/smartcards supported for extra (optional) security
-* DoxBoxes have no "signature" to allow them to be identified as such
+* containers have no "signature" to allow them to be identified as such
 * Encrypted volumes can be either file or partition based.
 * Modular design allowing 3rd party drivers to be created, incorporating new hash/cypher algorithms
 * Supports password salting (up to 512 bits), reducing the risks presented by dictionary attacks.
-* 'keyfiles' allow multiple users to share a box without sharing keyphrases and support key backup.
+* 'keyfiles' allow multiple users to share a container without sharing keyphrases and support key backup.
 * Volume file timestamps and attributes are reset after dismounting, increasing "plausible deniability"
-* DoxBoxes up to 8,388,608 TB
+* containers up to 8,388,608 TB

-Screenshots of DoxBox are [here](http://DoxBox.eu/screenshots_pc_main.html)
+Screenshots of LibreCrypt are [here](http://LibreCrypt.eu/screenshots_pc_main.html)

 Cyphers included: